exoplatform/cs/patch/CS-4404/readme.txt

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     *  Search in address book is case sensitive

 Fix description

-How the problem is fixed ?
+How is the problem fixed?

     * We change the query syntax to make sure is none case sensitive

-Patch informations:
+Patch information:
 Patches files:
 CS-4404.patch

 Tests to perform

-Tests performed at DevLevel ?
+Tests performed at DevLevel?
 * Add some contact with case sensitive
 * Perform action search in both type case and none case sensitive

-Tests performed at QA/Support Level ?
+Tests performed at QA/Support Level?
 * Yes